 Wild horses, and an even wilder bull named Bluey thrilled record crowds at the world rodeo championships in Sydney, Australia.

-Wild horses, and an even wilder bull named Bluey thrilled record crowds at the world rodeo championships in Sydney, Australia.
+Background: Wild horses, and an even wilder bull named Bluey thrilled record crowds at the world rodeo championships in Sydney, Australia.
 During the three days of events some riders had to be taken hospital following spills, but most picked up themselves and their hats and remounted for further efforts to win world titles.

 The thrills and spills of rodeo have just attracted record crowds of 70,000 in Sydney, Australia, where the world titles were contested over three days.